| (No

 The dedication to me of this transcription was a great surprise and a very

-happy and gratifying moment for me since it one of my favorite movements
+happy and gratifying moment for me since it one of my favourite movements

-among Beethoven's symphonies with its melancholic beauty.
+among Beethoven's symphonic movements with its melancholic beauty.
 Originally

 intended for his Rasumoffsky Quartet in C (op.
 59 no. 3) it is close - but